markliwag/railsexam/README.md

 4. Caching
-Use caching mechanisms to cache the JSON response or parts of it, especially if data doesn't change frequently. def index
+Use caching mechanisms to cache the JSON response or parts of it, especially if data doesn't change frequently. def index if (cached_result = Rails.cache.read('cases_index_json'))
-  # ...
-  # Check if the JSON response is already cached
-  if (cached_result = Rails.cache.read('cases_index_json'))
     render json: cached_result
   else